cdlhub/documentation/md/DataConversionComponents.md

 | damage_bin_index   | int    |    4   | Identifier of the damage bin                                  |     20      |
 | prob               | float  |    4   | The probability mass for the damage bin                       |    0.186    |

-The data should be ordered by vulnerability_id and not contain nulls.
+The data should be ordered by vulnerability_id, intensity_bin_index and not contain nulls.

 ##### vulnerabilitytobin

 ```
-$ vulnerabilitytobin < vulnerability.csv > vulnerability.bin
+$ vulnerabilitytobin -d {number of damage bins} < vulnerability.csv > vulnerability.bin
 ```
+The parameter -d number of damage bins is the maximum value of damage_bin_index.
+This is held in the header of vulnerability.bin and used by getmodel.

 ##### vulnerabilitytocsv
 ```